Hananechaouni/InnovativePro/README.md

 ## Structure of the repository

-Our repository consists of a `doc` directory that contains the project's documentation.
+Our repository includes  a `doc` directory at the root that contains the project's documentation.
 Inside it, there are **two additional directories** :

-- `image` : Contains all images related to our software
+- `images` : Contains all images related to our software
-- `models` : Contains the models of our software
+- `models` : Contains all  models related to our software

-We also have a `src` directory which will contain all the files related to the software's implementation.
+A `src` directory has also been added to the root of the repository, which will contain all the files related to the software's implementation, and a `.gitignore` file is created at the root to ensure `.tmp` files are ignored, keeping the repository clean and streamlined.